pdsinterop/solid-link-metadata/README.md

 ### Permanent Redirect to a Forget Link

 In this scenario an application reads a resource that contains a link to location A. Requesting this link returns a permanent redirect to location B, either through the HTTP 308 header, or in the data using the link-metadata ontology.
-Requesting location B returns a 410 Gone header, or in the dataset has the link-metadata:forget triple.
+Requesting location B returns a 410 Gone header, or the dataset has the link-metadata:forget triple.

 The correct response for the application is to remove the original link to location A, if possible.
 Since this link is permanently redirected, it should be updated.
-However the new location sends the instruction to forget that new link.
+However, the new location sends the instruction to forget that new link.
 This means that the instruction to forget location B should also be applied to location A.

 ### Temporary Redirect to a Forget Link